frontenddogma/web-development-glossary/manuscript/w.md

 : The practice of explicitly allowing identified entities access to a particular privilege, service, mobility, access, or recognition.
 The opposite of a whitelist is a blacklist.&nbsp;[†](#w-whitelist)

 Whitespace
 : Any character or series of characters that represent horizontal or vertical space in typography.
 When rendered, a whitespace character does not correspond to a visible mark, but typically does occupy an area on a page.
-For example, the common whitespace symbol `U+0020 SPACE` (also ASCII 32) represents a blank space punctuation character in text, used as a word divider in Western scripts.&nbsp;[†](#w-whitespace)
+For example, the common whitespace symbol `U+0020 SPACE` (also ASCII 32) represents a blank space punctuation character in text, used as a word divider in western scripts.&nbsp;[†](#w-whitespace)

 WHOIS
 : A query and response protocol that is widely used for querying databases that store the registered users or assignees of an Internet resource, such as a domain name, an IP address block, or an autonomous system, but is also used for a wider range of other information.
 The protocol stores and delivers database content in a human-readable format.
 The current iteration of the WHOIS protocol was drafted by the Internet Society, and is documented in RFC&nbsp;3912.
 The first WHOIS directory was created in the 1970s.&nbsp;[†](#w-whois)